 Istanbul is the largest city in Turkey and the heart of the country.
 It is also one of the largest agglomerations in Europe and the fifth largest city in the world in terms of population within city limits.
 Interestingly, Istanbul is a transcontinental city as it is located on the Bosphorus waterway in northwest Turkey between the Black Sea and the Sea of Marmara.
 This means the commercial center is in Europe while the rest of the city is in Asia.
-In 2016, Istanbul has an estimated population of over 14.6 million.
+In 2016, Istanbul had an estimated population of over 14.6 million.

 Istanbul has grown very rapidly over the past one hundred years, although it has always had a large population.
 Istanbul has remained one of the largest cities in the world for most of its long history.
-In fact, Istanbul (then Constantinople) had a population between 400,000 and 500,000 in 500 AD, pushing out Rome as the largest ever city in the world at the time.
+Istanbul (then Constantinople) had a population between 400,000 and 500,000 in 500 AD, pushing out Rome as the largest ever city in the world at the time.

-Turkey was once home to a large Jewish population numbering 100,000 in 1950, but this number dropped to 18,000 in 2005.
+Turkey was once home to a sizeable Jewish population numbering 100,000 in 1950, but this number dropped to 18,000 in 2005.
 Most Jews in the country live in Istanbul or Izmir.
 There are also 17,000 Assyrians/Syriacs in Istanbul and a large number of Roma people.
 The Sulukule neighborhood in Istanbul is the oldest Roma settlement in all of Europe.

 Through the 1800s, the Christian population of Istanbul was mostly either members of the Armenian Apostolic Church or Greek Orthodox, but this changed in the 20th century due to a population exchange between Turkey and Greece, a wealth tax in the 1940s and riots in the 1950s.
 The Greek population has since fallen from 130,000 in 1923 to about 3,000 by 2000.
-The Armenian population has also dropped, partly caused by the Armenian Genocide, but it has rebounded thanks to recent immigration.
+The Armenian community has also dropped, partly caused by the Armenian Genocide, but it has rebounded thanks to recent immigration.
 There are now up to 70,000 Armenians in the city, compared to 164,000 in 1913.

 It is believed that Istanbul has been inhabited since 3000 BCE, although it did not become a city until the Greeks arrived in the 7th century BCE.
 These colonists, led by King Byzas, settled here due to its strategic location and named the city Byzantium.
 It eventually became a part of the Roman Empire in the 300s, and Roman emperor Constantine the Great rebuilt the entire city, giving it monuments similar to Rome.
 It was declared the capital of the Roman Empire in 330 and renamed Constantinople.
 The city then became a center of Christianity.

 In the 400s, Constantinople was divided and became the capital of the Byzantine Empire.
 It became Greek, rather than Roman.
-Constantinople eventually declined and it was pillaged after the Fourth Crusade.
+Constantinople eventually declined, and it was pillaged after the Fourth Crusade.
 It then became the center of the Catholic Latin Empire in the early 1200s.
-Constantinople began to decline further as it was put in the middle of conflicts between the Greek Orthodox Byzantine Empire and the Catholic Latin Empire.
+Constantinople began to weaken further as it was put in the middle of conflicts between the Greek Orthodox Byzantine Empire and the Catholic Latin Empire.
 Shortly afterward, it was recaptured and returned to the Byzantine Empire.
 It was then that Ottoman Turks began conquering the area.

-The most rapid growth in the city came during the late 20th century, when its population increased from 983,000 in 1950 to 10,923,000 in 2000.
+The most rapid growth in the city came during the late 20th century when its population increased from 983,000 in 1950 to 10,923,000 in 2000.
 The population has grown partly from expanding the city limits, especially in the 1980s, when Istanbulites doubled in number.
 Istanbul is growing at a rate of 3.45%, making it one of the fastest growing metropolitans in the world.